m-reza-rahman/jakartaee-docker/kubernetes-devops/README.md

-# CI/CD of Java EE Applications with Kubernetes
+# CI/CD of Jakarta EE Applications with Kubernetes

-This demo will show how to do continous integration (CI)/continous delivery (CD) of Java EE applications using Kubernetes.
+This demo will show how to do continous integration (CI)/continous delivery (CD) of Java/Jakarta EE applications using Kubernetes.
 We will use Azure DevOps Pipelines for our demo but you could easily use Jenkins or any other DevOps tool.

 ## Prerequisites